Knowledge Building Internship

 - Support research and report on global hydropower developments to contribute to country and regional hydropower profiles.

-- Assist the knowledge building team to research and collect relevant literature, data and case studies for integration in to the different topic programs.
+- Assist the Knowledge Building Team to research and collect relevant literature and data for technical topic programmes.

-- Assist in the organisation of webinars, workshops and congress sessions.
+- Assist in the organisation of surveys, webinars, workshops and Congress sessions.